Club / stadium contact for disabled supporters

 NB: Under existing minimum standards for accessible stadia, the club should have 150 wheelchair spaces (128 home and up to 22 away).
 75% of these should be elevated positions and the remaining 25% pitchside.

 LPF's view is that many disabled supporters should be able to access general seating areas and only those with specific needs eg those who require extra legroom, or access via aisle seats or who need step free access etc should be allocated seats in the dedicated areas.

 Based on the above, the club therefore only meets 41% of the guidance and has a shortfall of 89 wheelchair spaces.
 They should be working on a plan to rectify this deficit within a reasonable timeframe under the auspices of a full independent Access Audit.

 Both home and away fans can use the 3 accessible toilets inside the stadium located at either end and in the centre of the stand.

 There is no club shop at present.
 Catering kiosks in the home and away sections do not have low level serving counters and so are not fully accessible.

 Accessible services & information

 The club have a hearing loop at the ticket office and portable loops for funtions and meetings are available.
-Match commentaries will be available from the start of the 2015/16 season.
+Match commentaries will be available from the start of the 2015/16 season and will be provided by Alan March Sport.
 Facilities for assistance dogs are not available.
 The concourses do not have rest areas included.
 The club has 4 wheelchairs available on matchdays, subject to availability.

 Updated August 2015.